microsoft/fhir-proxy/docs/updating-fhir-proxy.md

 # Updating FHIR Proxy

-By default the FHIR-Proxy function stays in sync with updates posted in the Github Repo https://github.com/microsoft/fhir-proxy, as new features are added customers will automatically receive them unless they disabled deployment sync or they are operating on a closed network without external access.
+By default the FHIR-Proxy function stays in sync with updates posted in the Github Repo https://github.com/microsoft/fhir-proxy.
+As new features are added, customers will automatically receive them unless they disabled deployment sync or they are operating on a closed network without external access.

 ## Default FHIR Proxy Deployment
 By default FHIR Proxy